 To research and tell stories of leadership, teaching, and learning in a way that supports anti-oppression, Indigenization, and queering research, knowledge, and praxis.

 Summer 2022 - Summer 2023

 This role involves developing syllabi and instructing courses for both undergraduate and graduate students in Curriculum & Instruction.
-I am also a member of several committees and engaged in current research.
+I am an active member of two committees; the Decolonization, Equity, Diversity, and Inclusion committee for the department of Curriculum & Instruction, and the Teacher Education Program Renewal Committee.
+I am co-supervising a MA student and on a committee for another MA student.
+I am also engaged in current research.

 Term Faculty, Camosun College